casframe/rabbit-turkey-project/README.md

 ## 🌐 Licensing Note

-Usagi No.7 is an open interpretive IP.
+"Rabbit Gifts" "Turkey Drop" is an open interpretive IP.
 However, certain elements (logos, official scripts, etc.) may be reserved.
 For commercial use inquiries or co-licensing opportunities, please contact the project maintainer.